rust-lang/reference/src/expressions/method-call-expr.md

   a mutable pointer to a constant pointer, or a pin reborrow.
 * Extra lists are maintained for diagnostic purposes: unstable candidates, unsatisfied predicates, and static candidates.
+* For diagnostic purposes, the search may be performed slightly differently, for instance searching all traits not just those in scope, or also noting inaccessible candidates.

 ## Net results